Symbolic dynamics for non uniformly hyperbolic diffeomorphisms of compact smooth manifolds: Introduction

-\begin{enumerate} \item For any normed vector space $V$, we will denote by $V(1)$ the unit sphere in $V$. \item We often write $f$-inv. in short for $f$-invariant; or ineq. in short for inequality; or const. for constant; Eq. in short for equation; or C.S for Cauchy-Schwarz. \item For a linear transformation $L$ between two inner-product spaces $V,W$ of finite dimension, the Frobenius norm is defined by $\|L\|_{Fr}=\sqrt{\sum_{i,j}a_{ij}^2}$, where $(a_{ij})$ is the representing matrix for $L$, under the choice of some two orthonormal bases for $V$ and $W$.
-This definition is proper. \item When an argument which is being made holds for two cases notated by different scripts, we write in short the two cases together, with the two scripts separated by a "/", respectively.
-For example, $\pi_\chi(u_{x/y})=x/y$ means $\pi_\chi(u_x)=x$ and $\pi_\chi(u_y)=y$. \end{enumerate}
+\begin{enumerate} \item For any normed vector space $V$, we denote the unit sphere in $V$ by $V(1)$. \item Let $L$ be a linear transformation between two inner-product spaces $V,W$ of finite dimension.
+The {\em Frobenius norm} of $L$ is defined by $\|L\|_{Fr}=\sqrt{\sum_{i,j}a_{ij}^2}$, where $(a_{ij})$ is the representing matrix for $L$, under the choice of some pair of orthonormal bases for $V$ and $W$.
+This definition does not depend on the choices of bases. \item When a statement about two different cases that are indexed by their subscripts and/or their superscripts holds for both cases, we write in short the two cases together, with the two scripts separated by a ``/".
+For example, $\pi_\chi(u_{x/y})=x/y$ means $\pi_\chi(u_x)=x$ and $\pi_\chi(u_y)=y$. \item Given $A,B,C\in\mathbb{R}^+$ we write $A=e^{\pm B}C$ when $e^{-B}C\leq A\leq e^B C$. \item $|\cdot|$ denotes the Riemannian norm on $T_xM$ ($x\in M$) when applied to a tangent vector in $T_xM$, and denotes the Euclidean norm when applied to a vector in $\mathbb{R}^d$. \item $|\cdot|_\infty$ denotes the highest absolute value of the coordinates of a vector. \end{enumerate}